ravifatty/paramikoScripts/README.md

 junos-01.py :  Similar to cisco-03.py but for junos, just to give you the jist of how to at least get started there.

 junos-02.py :  Sample Paramiko script using RSA key based authentication to log into the device and run "show version|no-more"

+junos-03.py :  Sample Paramiko script which connects to a remote device through a bastion server, aka, 'jump' box.